housegamer1/wrc_telemetry/README.md

   -g, --isgitbash       uses clear to clear screen to avoid flicker
 ```

+The program should receive packets the moment you start a stage, just before the countdown begins.<br>
+Use the keys listed in the top menu to navigate screens (1,2,3,4,Q,R,L).<br>
+In the load menu, navigate with arrow keys and enter to select a replay.
+Scrub through the replay with the right arrow key<br>
+Replays are saved to ```logs/``` once you press ```R``` again.
+They are named after the given config and the timestamp.
+Note that currently only replays made with the currently active config can be viewed.

 ## Precondition - Enable UDP telemetry export from the game
 Check out YourUser\Documents\My Games\WRC\telemetry.<br>
 Located in that directory is ```config.json```, which lists the different default configs for the telemetry.<br>